• Skip to main content

 • Heat the oil in a large skillet over medium heat.
 Add the onion, carrot, celery and sweet potato to the skillet and saute until tender.

-• Scoop the sauteed vegetables into the 8 quart casserole dish and add the quinoa, brown rice, broth, thyme, and salt.
+• Transfer the sauteed vegetables to the 8-cup casserole dish and add the quinoa, brown rice, broth, thyme, and salt.
 Stir to combine.

-• Bake in a preheated oven for 30-40 minutes or until the liquid has been absorbed and the grains are tender.
+• Bake, covered, in a preheated oven for 30-40 minutes or until the liquid has been absorbed and the grains are tender.
 Serve immediately.

 Nutrition